flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - A: Could start with this?
     - D: Could even do it before Loomio vote, not critical
     - C: Agree
-    - D: How do we feel about "officially" adopting
+    - D: How do we feel about "officially" adopting bonfire?
+    - A: Had a lot of struggles running Mastodon
 - alpha.social.coop

 ## 2025-12-17